chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/integrations/frameworks/chonkie.md

 # Chonkie
 [Chonkie](https://docs.chonkie.ai) is an open source library for data ingestion.
-Chonkie provides advanced chunkers for cleanly splitting your data, and embedding handlers to embed the resulting chunks.
+Chonkie provides advanced chunkers for cleanly splitting your data and embedding handlers to embed the resulting chunks.

-When building a RAG system, you can have your data chunked and embeded by Chonkie, and then pass it on to the Chroma handshake for storage and retreival from your Chroma instance.
+When building a RAG system, you can use Chonkie to chunk and embed your data, and then store the chunks in Chroma using the Chroma handshake.

 {% Banner type="tip" %}
 For more information on how to use Chonkie, see the [Chonkie Docs](https://docs.chonkie.ai)